Artifact-Virtual/artifact_lab/README.md

 - ✅ All documentation and SOPs updated
 - ✅ Enhanced visualizer is now the only analytics/visualization option
 - 🚧 Studio interface with Monaco+AI+search (in progress)
-- 🚧 Airtable/Windmill integration (planned)
+- 🚧 Windmill integration (planned)
 - 🚧 Advanced chat/file context for AI (planned)
 - 🚧 Multi-file/project operations, search, git, and collaboration (planned)